szkoła rodzenia

 REPUTE AND VOMITING

-Regurgitation is normal in newborns and infants, but if the child begins to regurgitate more frequently and in larger volumes, it may be necessary to consult a doctor.
-In this case, it is important to ask for alarm symptoms and assess the child's weight gain.
+Regurgitation is normal in newborns and infants, but if your baby begins to regurgitate more frequently and in larger volumes, you may need to consult a doctor.
+It's important to assess for any alarm symptoms and assess your baby's weight gain.

 MONITORING CHILD DEVELOPMENT